-I prepared for days for this interview; researching the organization and its history, what recent campaigns they had, its positioning in the media, etc. I was pumped and ready for anything they were going to throw at me.
-Then, the wonderful woman (who would become my supervisor, mentor and friend), asked me the first question…
+I prepared for days for this interview, researching the organization and its history, their recent campaigns, their positioning in the media, etc. I was pumped and ready for anything they were going to throw at me.
+Then, the wonderful woman (who would become my supervisor, mentor and friend) asked me the first question…

 “What do we do?”